umalabs/authorization-enhanced-mail-system/README.md

 #### *A. Overall Summary*

-&emsp;The combination of Correlated Authorization [1] with the mail system creates a hybrid architecture that meets the needs of a modern communication tool.
+&emsp;Combining the Correlated Authorization [1] trust framework with the mail system creates a hybrid architecture that meets the needs of a modern communication tool.
 The proposed solution can be used as a Content Services platform to provide the e-records storage, exchange, and retrieval system protected by the standardized authorization framework utilized by users through the email application.

 #### *B. Future Work*

-&emsp;The Correlated Authorization [1] framework brings a web-based data storage and exchange technology into the email ecosystem that predestines the proposed system to become more than a bare messaging tool.
+&emsp;The Correlated Authorization [1] trust framework brings a web-based data storage and data exchange technology into the email ecosystem that predestines the proposed system to become more than a bare messaging tool.

 &emsp;The following are potential future R&D areas: